bruno-31/GAN-manifold-regularization/README.md

-# GAN-manifold-regularization
+# Semi-Supervised Learning With GANs: Revisiting Manifold Regularization
 Our code for the paper

-# Good Semi-Supervised Learning that Requires a Bad GAN

 This is the code we used in our paper